DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 ## Testing Warehosue Performance
 I will be using an enterprise edtition of snowflake with a US Central 1 (Iowa) storage region.
 For this setup 1 Snowflake credit = $3 USD

-### Warehouse setup
+#### Warehouse setup
-A standard warehouse for warehosues sizes xs - 4xl are setup:
+A standard warehouse for ecah size betwen x-small to 4X-Large is setup:

 <div class="notice">
 <figure>